digitalocean/logmatcher/README.md

 # Matcher Documentation

-The `matcher` package within elauneind contains the core expression language for matching `captainslog.SyslogMsg` data in an intuitive and expressive way.
+The `matcher` package contains the core expression language for matching `captainslog.SyslogMsg` data in an intuitive and expressive way.

 The [Matcher](matcher.go#L9) interface most importantly enforces the method